oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 The maximum cumulative retry timeout SHOULD NOT exceed 10 seconds.
 If any retry succeeds, the client uses QUIC and does not fall back.

-**ALPN mismatch** — The QUIC connection is established, but the negotiated ALPN identifier is not `mqtt`.
+**ALPN mismatch** — The QUIC endpoint is reachable, but ALPN negotiation does not yield `mqtt`: either the handshake fails with a `no_application_protocol` alert (QUIC error code 0x0178) [RFC9001] §8.1, or the server selects another client-offered identifier that is not an MQTT-compatible protocol.
 This indicates that the endpoint does not support Single Stream mode.
 The endpoint may support other protocols (e.g., HTTP/3), so the client MUST NOT assume that the endpoint is unavailable for MQTT.

 On ALPN mismatch, the client MUST downgrade to TCP/TLS and attempt to establish a connection.
 The client MUST NOT apply backoff for ALPN mismatch, as